 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Sonoma County Community The County's Continuum of Care, is staffed by the Community Development Care Development Commission Commission.
-Staff work to ensure that plans and goals are consistent and Care Development commission complementary.
-The Assessment of Fair Housing illuminates where discrimination and barriers to 2020 Accordment Sanama County Community accessing housing exist for protected class populations, and serves as the framework for 2020 Assessment Sonoma County Community the Community Development Commissions inclusion of equity in all policy examination. of Fair Housing Development Commission Efforts to hold community meetings, focus groups and interview members of protected classes are currently underway.
-The Framework was prepared by the County's Office of Recovery and Resiliency in collaboration with other County departments and agencies, cities and other Companya Country Sonoma County Community jurisdictions, nonprofits, and community stakeholders in response to the 2017 Sonoma Sonoma County Development Commission Complex Wildfires.
+Continuum of Sonoma County Community The County's Continuum of Care, is staffed by the Community Development , Commission.
+Staff work to ensure that plans and goals are consistent and Care Development Commission complementary.
+2020 Assessment Sonoma County Community The Assessment of Fair Housing illuminates where discrimination and barriers to of Fair Housing Development Commission accessing housing exist for protected class populations, and serves as the framework for of Fall Housing Development Commission the Community Development Commissions inclusion of equity in all policy examination.
+The Framework was prepared by the County's Office of Recovery and Resiliency in collaboration with other County departments and agencies, cities and other Sanama Caunty Sonoma County Community jurisdictions, nonprofits, and community stakeholders in response to the 2017 Sonoma Sonoma County Development Commission Complex Wildfires.
 The Framework is a culmination of input provided by community Recovery County Office of Recovery and members and stakeholders during an extensive community engagement period to Framework Resiliency gather information on needs and action items for five key strategic areas: Community preparedness and infrastructure; Housing; Economy; Safety Net Services; and Natural Resources